sblandford/wifi-xlation/src/doc/Docker variables and mount points.md

 # Variables

-## EMAIL
-#### Default: my@example.com
-The valid contact email required for the Let's Encrypt certificate request.

 ## DOMAIN
 #### Default: xlation.example.com
 The domain that will used for the application.
 This must be a public domain for which you have control of the DNS records.
 Normally this domain will be over-ridden by a local DNS server on the LAN to access this application.
 Any public access of this domain could just be a holding page reminding people to connect via WiFi when inside the venue.

 ## HTTPS_ENABLE
 #### Default: false
 Enable SSL if possible.
-This is possible when either valid SSL certificate files are supplied or when Let's Encrypt has supplied the requested certificate files.
+This is possible when valid SSL certificate files are supplied.

 ## SSL_CHAIN
 User supplied SSL certificate chain